uliw/esbmtk/docs/manual/manual-2.rst

         register=M,
     )

-The :py:class:`esbmtk.connections.ConnectionGroup.()` class definition is equally straightforward, and the following expression will apply the thermohaline downwelling to all species in the ``M.S_b`` group.
+The :py:class:`esbmtk.connections.ConnectProperties.()` class definition is equally straightforward, and the following expression will apply the thermohaline downwelling to all species in the ``M.S_b`` group.

 .. code:: ipython

-    ConnectionGroup(  # thermohaline downwelling
+    ConnectProperties(  # thermohaline downwelling
         source=M.S_b,  # source of flux
         sink=M.D_b,  # target of flux
         ctype="scale_with_concentration",